 Acyrthosiphon (Tlja) lactucae (Passerini)

 It’s funny how some species of animals and plants are uncommon — a hundred reasonable sites or host plants might be visited before a find.
 Acyrthosiphon lactucae is not one of those.
-Practically anywhere you can find its host, Lactuca scariola (prickly lettuce), in the West, this aphid is there.
-Apparently originally from Europe and the Middle East, this species has invaded many corners of North America.
+Practically anywhere you can find its host, Lactuca serriola (prickly lettuce), in western North America, this aphid is there.
+Apparently originally from Europe and the Middle East, this species has invaded many parts of North America.

 Acyrthosiphon macrosiphon (Wilson)